-Recording of
+Recording of interviews

-- 12Q.
-(1) Subject to subsections (2) to (4), an investigating officer shall record the interview of any person suspected of, or charged with, committing an offence. - (2) An interview under subsection (1), shall be recorded by video recording unless it is not reasonably practicable to do so. - (3) Where an interview is to be conducted under this section, a person suspected of, or charged with, committing an offence shall be given a reasonable opportunity to have his representative present before the interview is conducted.
+12Q.
+(1) Subject to subsections (2) to (4), an investigating officer shall record, in writing, the interview of any person suspected of, or charged with, committing an offence.

+(2) An interview under subsection (1), shall also be recorded by video recording unless it is not reasonably practicable to do so.

+(3) Where an interview is to be conducted under this section, a person suspected of, or charged with, committing an offence shall be given a reasonable opportunity to have his representative present before the interview is conducted.

-- (4) Where it is not reasonably practicable to record an interview by video recording, the interviewing officer shall record in the approved form and in the Station Diary, the reason for not being able to record the interview by video recording. - (5) Where it is not reasonably practicable to record an interview by video recording but it is reasonably practicable to record the interview by audio recording, the interview shall be recorded by audio recording. - (6) Where it is not reasonably practicable to record the interview by either video or audio recording, the interview shall be recorded in writing. - (7) Where a video recording of an interview is being made under subsection (2), the camera shall be situated so as to ensure coverage of as much of the surroundings as is practicably possible, whilst the interview is taking place. - (8) Any removable recording medium used in the recording of an interview shall be new and previously unused. - (9) For the purposes of this section, "removable recording medium" includes magnetic tape, optical disc, solid state memory card or any removable physical recording medium which can be played and copied. - (10) An interviewing officer shall record in the approved form and in the Station Diary, any interview under this section and any reason why it was not reasonably practicable to comply with any of the provisions of this section.
+(4) Where it is not reasonably practicable to record an interview by video recording under subsection (2), the interviewing officer shall record in the approved form and in the Station Diary, the reason for not being able to record the interview by video recording.

+(5) Where it is not reasonably practicable to record an interview by video recording but it is reasonably practicable to record the interview by audio recording, the interview shall be recorded by audio recording.

+(6) Where a video recording of an interview is being made under subsection (2), the camera shall be situated so as to ensure coverage of as much of the surroundings as is practicably possible, whilst the interview is taking place.

+(7) Any removable recording medium used in the recording of an interview shall be new and previously unused.

+(8) For the purposes of this section, "removable recording medium" includes magnetic tape, optical disc, solid state memory card or any removable physical recording medium which can be played and copied.

+(9) An interviewing officer shall record in the approved form and in the Station Diary, any reason why it was not reasonably practicable to comply with any of the provisions of this section.

-(11) The recording of an interview under this section which was conducted, subject to section 12R, shall be admissible as evidence.
+(10) The recording of an interview under this section, shall be admissible as evidence.